Skip to content

 What about Google Workspace admin controls?

 Your Google Workspace admin controls whether users can connect third-party apps.
-Most organizations allow it, but some have restrictions.

-Scenario 1: Open access (default setting)
+Scenario 1: Open access (default)

-• You can connect Tallyfy immediately
+• You can connect Tallyfy immediately - no admin action needed

 Scenario 2: Restricted access

-• Your admin has blocked unconfigured third-party apps
+• Admin has blocked unconfigured third-party apps

-• Takes about 5 minutes for admin to configure
+• Takes about 5 minutes to configure

 Scenario 3: Highly restricted